We’ve all experienced it: After submitting endless job applications, you anxiously wait to hear back but only receive radio silence in return.

 For example, your resume profile might read:

-“Detail-oriented marketing professional with 5+ years of advertising agency experience in end-to-end campaign management.
+“Detail-oriented marketing professional with over five years of advertising agency experience in end-to-end campaign management.
 Led a team of media buyers and media planners to implement cross-channel digital marketing campaigns.”

 While a human could pick up on the subtle nuances and context clues, an ATS is trained to scan and pick out keywords.
 Here’s what the ATS would likely see: